Heir Heads

 Emerging when they feel the need

-To partake in an evening feed
+To partake in a nightly feed

 We mock the snail, its sluggish pace